 The Ronald Williams Library is located west of the Science Building.
-It has five floors totalling over 150,000 square feet and contains approximately 680,000 volumes, 915 reader stations, and numerous study areas.
-Special features include facilities for the handicapped, private study areas for faculty and graduate students, and two classrooms for library instruction.
-In addition, over 920,000 other educational support items such as recordings, microfilms, maps, documents, filmstrips and pamphlets are housed in the Library.
-Additional information is available on the Library's home page at www.neiu.edu/users/~neiulib/.
+It has five floors totaling over 150,000 square feet and contains approximately 696,000 volumes, 771 reader stations, and numerous study areas.
+Special features include services for people with disabilities, a Center for Teaching and Learning, the Learning Center, Mathematics Lab, Reading Lab, and two classrooms for library instruction.
+In addition over 930,000 other educational support items such as recordings, microfilms, maps, document, videotapes and pamphlets are housed in the Library.
+Additional information and access to electronic resources are available on the Library's web site at www.neiu.edu/~neiulib.